This program is based on the Australian Plumbing Code AS/NZS 3500.3:2021 and as such it is a very simplified method of

 compensated for, by allowing water to rise up a bit into the down pipe or

-Also if the theoretical pipe diameter is greater than 4mm of an available pipe diameter, the next higher available pipe size is selected.
+Also if the theoretical pipe diameter is greater than 4mm of an available pipe diameter, the next higher available pipe size is shown.

-shown, is calculated on this next higher pipe size, flowing full at the design flow.
+shown, is calculated on this next higher pipe size, flowing full at the design flow, as per code requirement.